Academic Calendar

 Professional Health Program (PHP)

-This program is designed to support Indigenous persons (Status, Non-Status, Métis, Inuit) in any of the professional health programs.
-This program provides academic, personal supports.
+This program is open to Indigenous students [First Nations, Métis, Inuit] already in a professional health program and who may need access to academic and/or personal supports.
 For information, call 204-474-8000 or, within Manitoba, 1-800-432-1960 Ext.
 8000.

 Aboriginal Focus Programs (AFP)